-- From the global filter, you can multi-select values for the projects, test cycles, modules, and releases to filter your analysis report data.
+- Select the Global Filter icon , to choose one or more values for Projects, Test Cycles, Modules, and Releases to filter your Analysis report data.
 Any change to the criteria will affect the entire report view.

-- You can set a global value to automatically refresh data at your expected interval (every 30, 60, 90 or 120 seconds).
+- You can set a global value to automatically refresh data at your expected interval of either 1,2,5,10 or 20 minutes.

-By clicking the Refresh Now button, you can automatically reload your reports with latest data.
+- Select the Refresh Now button to automatically reload your reports with the latest data.

-3. Selecting the Save Report button will all you to save each analysis report to the Manage Reports section of qTest Insights.
+- Select the Save Report button to save each Analysis report to the Manage Reports section of qTest Insights.
 This will allow you to manage or schedule the report later on.

-Check the saved reports article on how to manage and schedule report.
+Read the Saved Reports article on how to manage and schedule report.

 Below are some helpful tips for navigating the Quality Analysis report.

-Open the menu Analysis and select Quality to open the Quality Analysis page.
+From the menu Analysis menu, select Quality to open the Quality Analysis page.

 - There are three quality charts: